mediabots/ubuntu_-_lamp-kubuntu_desktop-wordpress-ssl/README.md

 This is a Shell Script(Bash) with & without UI(user interface) to automatically install all above Ubuntu packages for 18.04/Bionic version

+If you are using a older verion of Ubuntu like 16.04 or 14.04 Then Remote Desktop(XRDP) facility would not work for you.

 ## Optional
 One can change Default PhpMyAdmin & MySQL password to his/her own choice.